 - How does the age of acquisition and the amount of usage of additional languages affect how the brain responds to language learning?

-- How does the brain make sense of a string of sounds, letters, words and how does the brain manage the production of similar strings?
+- How does the brain make sense of a string of sounds, letters or words and how does the brain manage the production of similar strings?

 In other words, how is written or oral communication achieved, and what is the brain basis of it?